Desmond Paul Henry: Artistic career

 It was thanks to artist L. S. Lowry, working in collaboration with the then director of Salford Art Gallery, A. Frape, that Henry's artistic career was launched in 1961 when he beat a thousand contestants to win a local art competition at Salford Art Gallery, entitled "London Opportunity."
 The picture that won Henry this prize was one based on his own photo-chemical technique, and not a machine drawing.
 The prize for winning this competition was a one-man exhibition show in London at the Reid Gallery.
 Lowry knew how crucial such a London show could be in bringing an artist to public attention.
 As one of the competition judges, Lowry visited Henry's home in Burford Drive, Manchester, to view his range of artistic work.
 (O'Hanrahan 2005).
 Here it was Lowry first saw Henry's Drawing Machine 1 in action.
 This led to Henry having "the world's first ever one-man machine show" (Henry) at Salford Art Gallery in July 1962.
 Lowry insisted Henry also include some machine drawings alongside his photo-chemical ones, in the London exhibition of August 1962 called "Ideographs" (O'Hanrahan 2005).
 This London exhibition was his prize for winning the "London Opportunity" competition.

 It was this London exhibition of machine-produced effects which led to Henry and his first drawing machine being included in the first ever programme in the BBC's North at Six series and to his being approached by the American magazine Life (O'Hanrahan 2005).
 Henry and his first drawing machine were to be featured in this magazine, but the article was scrapped following the assassination of US President John F. Kennedy.
 The generally positive response his pictures received reflects the zeitgeist of technological optimism of the 1960s (O'Hanrahan 2005).
 The Guardian of 17/9/62 described the images produced by this first machine as being "quite out of this world" and "almost impossible to produce by human hand".

 Henry's machine-generated effects went on to be exhibited at various venues during the 1960s, the most major being Cybernetic Serendipity (1968) held at the Institute of Contemporary Arts (I.C.A) in London.
 This represented one of the most significant art and technology exhibitions of the decade (Goodman 1987).
 In this exhibition Drawing Machine 2 itself was included as an interactive exhibit.
 "Cybernetic Serendipity" then went on to tour the United States, where exhibition venues included the Corcoran Gallery in Washington and San Francisco's Palace of Fine Arts (O'Hanrahan 2005).

 This second machine returned from its tour of the United States in 1972 in a complete state of disrepair (O'Hanrahan 2005).
 Such technical failures were not unusual in electric and motor-driven exhibition items (Rosenburg 1972).
-More recently, frequent mechanical and/or electronic computer breakdowns contributed to the decision to close Artworks, (The Lowry, Salford Quays, Manchester, U.K) in March 2003 after only three years in operation as a permanent, technology-based, interactive exhibition (O'Hanrahan 2005).
+More recently, frequent mechanical and/or electronic computer breakdowns contributed to the decision to close Artworks, (The Lowry, Salford Quays, Manchester) in March 2003 after only three years in operation as a permanent, technology-based, interactive exhibition (O'Hanrahan 2005).